Equitable Holdings: History

 After the company's headquarters building burned down in 1912, Equitable erected the Equitable Building on the same site in Manhattan.

 In 1943, during World War II, Equitable began underwriting policies for the War Agencies Employees Protective Association to provide group life insurance to U.S. Government employees working in or around war zones.
-Through WAEPA, Equitable sold policies to employees of some 40 U.S. agencies, including individuals from the Offices of Strategic Services and War Information, which often sent their men behind enemy lines, and air-traveling statesmen and Congressmen.
+Through WAEPA, Equitable sold policies to employees of some 40 U.S. agencies, including individuals from the Office of Strategic Services and War Information, which often sent their men behind enemy lines, and air-traveling statesmen and Congressmen.
 By May 1945, only 24 death claims had been filed (about half the normal peacetime rate for a group plan covering 7,000 workers), allowing the insurer to return roughly 30% of the premiums to WAEPA.

+In 1954, following blockbusting in East Palo Alto, Equitable pursued a policy forbidding issuing mortgages to white families in integrated communities in order to make receiving government-insured mortgages more difficult in racially heterogeneous areas.
+This decision helped facilitate white flight and the resulting demographic shift of East Palo Alto.

 In 1985, the Equitable Life Assurance Society of the United States, then the third largest life insurance company in the country, formed Equitable Real Estate Investment Management, a subsidiary used by Equitable Life to develop and finance new real estate projects and manage the US$20 billion worth of real estate under Equitable's control.

 In December 1990, Equitable announced its decision to demutualize under New York's liberalizing laws.
-This was intended to enable the Equitable to increase and diversify its asset base.
+This was intended to enable Equitable to increase and diversify its asset base.

 AXA acquisition

 On July 18, 1991, AXA Group of France bought a $1 billion stake in Equitable Life Assurance Society, for a 49% stake in the business.
 This enabled Equitable to set aside $500 million for losses in its real estate and junk bond portfolios.
 There had been rumors that Equitable was nearing a bankruptcy filing prior to the AXA Group infusion of capital.

 The investment by AXA Group significantly altered the trajectory of both companies.
-By 1997, the assets of the U.S. operation, the Equitable Insurance Group, had reached nearly a quarter of a billion (typo for trillion?) dollars, and by 2003, AXA Equitable Insurance Company was the leading carrier in the world with more than 50 million clients, in more than 50 countries, and with nearly a trillion dollars in client assets.
+By 1997, the assets of the U.S. operation, the Equitable Insurance Group, had reached nearly a quarter of a trillion dollars, and by 2003, AXA Equitable Insurance Company was the leading carrier in the world with more than 50 million clients, in more than 50 countries, and with nearly a trillion dollars in client assets.

 By 2018, AXA, facing tougher European solvency laws, decided to re-balance its operations from life and annuities and towards property and casualty – from financial risks to insurance risks.
-As a result, the company decided to begin the process to spin-off the U.S. operations, the old Equitable Life Assurance company.
+As a result, the company decided to begin the process to spin off the U.S. operations, the old Equitable Life Assurance company.
 In its filing, AXA noted that once the IPO took place, there would be four separate companies created: AXA Equitable Life Insurance Company, AXA Distribution Holding Corp., EQ AZ Life Re Company, and MONY Life Insurance Company of America.